Skip to content

 United States

-US State Department Deputy Spokesperson Mignon Houston confirmed on 7 April that the administration 'does not have any estimates' for how visa bans and entry bonds will affect World Cup attendance or economic impact.
-The government expanded the bond programme to 50 countries on 2 April without modelling the consequences.
+US State Department Deputy Spokesperson Mignon Houston confirmed on 7 April 2026 that the administration "does not have any estimates" for how visa bans and entry bonds will affect attendance.
+The bond programme expanded to 50 countries just 5 days earlier.

 Italy's outgoing federation president submitted data proving the country's football crisis is structural: only one league in world football gives less development time to young players.